lollipopman/bash-ini-builtin-blog-post/README.md

 ### Let's Try It!

-Now that we have an INI builtin let's feed it a config for a fictional RSS reader and see how it performs.
+Now that we have compiled and tested our INI builtin, let's feed it a config for a fictional RSS reader and see how it performs.

 ``` bash
 $ ini -a rss_conf <<'EOF'